Cabinet Installation Costs

 Stock Kitchen Cabinets Cost

-For homeowners who want to stick to a budget, purchasing ready-made cabinets for the kitchen may be a more affordable option.
+For homeowners who want to stick to a budget, building your own cabinets or purchasing ready-made cabinets for the kitchen may be a more affordable option.
 Thankfully, most stores offer a variety of choices, and the size variations should allow everyone to find the right shape and size to fit their existing kitchen layout.
 On average, the price of cabinets alone can range from $3,000 to $5,000, but that will be largely depend on the overall size of the kitchen.
 A general rule of thumb is to determine how many linear feet require cabinetry in the kitchen, and then multiply that number by $100 for basic cabinets, $200 for mid-range cabinets and $300 for upscale cabinets.

 How to Install Kitchen Cabinets